hartwigmedical/serve/algo/README.md

 ## Version History and Download Links

+- Upcoming:
+    - Add "Decreased response" and "No benefit" to directions to output
 - [4.1.0](https://github.com/hartwigmedical/serve/releases/tag/serve-v4.1.0)
     - Add support for definition of regions using the `ckb_regions.tsv`
 - [4.0.1](https://github.com/hartwigmedical/serve/releases/tag/serve-v4.0.1)
     - Optional for blacklisting clinical studies and evidence
     - Put clinical trial information into own model instead of using treatment model